-For years, I’ve heard complaints from colleagues about “never-ending” or dysfunctional board meetings, where everything gets discussed, but nothing gets decided.
+For years, I’ve heard complaints from colleagues about “never-ending” or dysfunctional community association meetings, where everything gets discussed, but nothing gets accomplished.
 As I prepare for an upcoming annual meeting, I thought it might be useful to review here what makes a successful board meeting, annual meeting, and the difference between the two.
 Thanks to the CAI for giving a blueprint for property managers.

 So, as with most communities, the requirements for your meetings are determined by state statutes and your governing documents.
 If you don’t have a copy of your governing documents, get them!
 They outline your meeting frequency, whether you can hold open or closed meetings, the timing for sending meeting notices, and lastly, voting procedures for annual meetings.

 As the CAI so deftly notes, the board meeting is the end of a decision-making process, not the beginning.
 The manager has a responsibility to prepare the board members with this goal in mind.
 Committee reports, budgets and minutes from the last meeting are just some of the items the manager needs to produce in the board meeting packet.

 The Agenda: In addition to alerting people to the items, the agenda serves as a tool to keep the meeting on track, to specify the order of business and for the voting to take place.

 Following basic parliamentary procedure is the most effective way to keep board meetings on track.
 Most community associations use Robert’s Rules.